prog4biol/pfb2019/README.md

 Simon Prochnik
 Sofia Robb

-# Big Picture
+## Big Picture

 ## Why?

-_Why is it important for **Biologists** to learn to program?_
+Why is it important for **biologists** to learn to program?

 You probably already know the answer to this question since you are here.

 We firmly believe that knowing how to program is just as essential as knowing how to run a gel or set up a PCR reaction.
-The data we can now get from a single experiment can be overwhelming.
-This data often needs to be reformatted, filtered, and analyzed in unqiue ways.
-Programming allows you to perform these tasks in a **reproducible**, **efficient**, and **thoughtful** way.
+The data we now get from a single experiment can be overwhelming.
+This data often needs to be reformatted, filtered, and analyzed in unique ways.
+Programming allows you to perform these tasks in an **efficient** and **reproducible** way.

 ## Helpful Tips

-_What are our tips for being successful in your efforts to learn to program?_
+What are our tips for having a successful programming course?

 1. Practice, practice, practice.
-Please, spend as much time possible actually coding.
+Please spend as much time as possible actually coding.

 2. Write only a line or two of code, then test it.
 If you write too many lines, it becomes more difficult to debug if there is an error.